MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/help-desk-install.md

   - norliu
 ---

-# Set up and learn about the Help Desk sample template in Power Apps
+# Set up and learn about the Help Desk sample app in Power Apps

 Help Desk provides a user-friendly experience to connect end users with support professionals.
 Quickly find answers to your most important questions, track progress of open tickets, and review details of previous requests.
 This app requires a small amount of setup to make it your own.